galasa-dev/galasa.dev/src/markdown-pages/docs/first-steps/simbank-IVT.md

 ### The `SimBankIVT` test class
 The class is first annotated with `@Test` - informing the framework that a method or (as in this case) a class is a test.

 Next at the beginning of the test class proper, several Galasa Managers are declared via annotations, together with their corresponding public interfaces - `@ZosImage`, `@Zos3270Terminal` and so on.
+Using the `imageTag="simbank"` argument with `@ZosImage` allows you to associate an instance of a Manager with a set of configuration properties.
 ```
 @Test
 public class SimBankIVT{